EmsiJoseph/EmsiJoseph/README.md

 ###

 <p align="left">
-### See Solutions | Multiple Roles (Jun 2023 - May 2024)<br>Makati, Philippines<br>- Led and coordinated a cross-functional team to develop and revamp an extensive web application as Team Lead, UI/UX Designer, Scrum Master, and Developer.<br>- Designed and implemented user-friendly UI/UX interfaces utilizing HTML, CSS, and JavaScript, which led to a 30% increase in user satisfaction.<br>- Facilitated agile processes including daily stand-ups, sprint planning, and retrospectives using tools like Microsoft Office and Zoom, enhancing team productivity and collaboration by 20%.</p>
+<b>See Solutions | Multiple Roles (Jun 2023 - May 2024)</b><br>Makati, Philippines<br>- Led and coordinated a cross-functional team to develop and revamp an extensive web application as Team Lead, UI/UX Designer, Scrum Master, and Developer.<br>- Designed and implemented user-friendly UI/UX interfaces utilizing HTML, CSS, and JavaScript, which led to a 30% increase in user satisfaction.<br>- Facilitated agile processes including daily stand-ups, sprint planning, and retrospectives using tools like Microsoft Office and Zoom, enhancing team productivity and collaboration by 20%.</p>

 ###